Page 2 - Physical Look - Hardware; Installation

 As for its dimensions, the DeepCool ASSASSIN IV WH is not a compact cooler.
 With a height of 164mm, width of 144mm, and depth of 147mm, this is a pretty big unit.
 You could argue this is only 2mm higher than the AK620 Digital, but it is also taller than the Noctua NH-D15.
 The ASSASSIN IV WH is also not symmetrical with its thicker set of fins on the back stack compared to the front one.
 By default, the fans are installed in between the stack and at the back, so there is no part of the cooler that will sit over your memory.
 There is approximately 4.3cm of space between the bottom of the base and the bottom of the fins.
 However, I actually did run into some clearance issues due to the wider spread of the heatpipes, as I will explain later on in our review.

 From the base where the metal contacts the processor, seven continuous U-shaped heatpipes lead away from the CPU contact and split into the two stacks of fins.
 This effectively makes fourteen heatpipes in total.
-The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The 6mm diameter heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the array of radiating fins.
 The 1.2m² of surface area, combined with the two DeepCool fans, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 As for the two fans in question, we have a single 140mm fan to slot in between the two heatsink fin stacks and a 120mm fan that sits at the back.
 The 140mm fan has a maximum airflow of 79.1CFM and air pressure of 2.44mm H2O.
 The 120mm fan has numbers of 58.06CFM and 2.1mm H2O for maximum airflow and maximum air pressure, respectively.
 Together, they will produce an overall noise level of 29.3dBA.
 One neat thing DeepCool has done is the inclusion of a fan mode switch built into the cooler.
 All of the maximum numbers above were under the performance mode.
 However, if you switch to the quieter mode, these numbers will reduce with the overall noise decreasing to 22.6dBA.
 The switch is a physical one built into the top of the plastic shroud over the fins.
 While most people would leave the fan speed control to the motherboard, I think it is neat to see a solution like this for a quieter output.
 Otherwise, both of these fans are PWM-controlled with fluid dynamic bearings inside.